Promoting British Values at Avenue Junior School

 We also have a ‘SNAG’ group (School Nutrition Action Group) that is made up of children that help to communicate with kitchen staff at our lunchtime meal providers to ensure that children’s ideas and opinions about the food they eat are taken into consideration when menus are formulated.

 There are also numerous opportunities that are provided for children to exercise a vote, whether it is choosing school team names or making more simple day-to-day choices.
 When important votes take place in the UK, such as a general election or referendum, we make sure pupils are informed about the issues involved and have the chance to debate the questions together, with teachers taking an impartial role as facilitator of these debates.

-Democracy is embedded within our school curriculum, for example, in the learning about the Magna Carta in Year 6.
+Democracy is embedded within our school curriculum, for example, in learning about the history of democracy in Ancient Greece and the changes through history in who is allowed to vote.
 Political dimensions of our topics are explored wherever appropriate to do so.